EchoLinkTech/EchoLinkService/README.md

-## EchoLink
+## Echo

-Professional and Recruiting Platform with Verified Info on Blockchain - LinkedIn on Blockchain
+Professional and Recruiting Network with Verified Info on Blockchain - LinkedIn on Blockchain

 #### Whitepaper